-A coding rule is made up of three parts to automatically allocate a category and extended code to a transaction or invoice.
+A coding rule will automatically allocate codes, tags and descriptions to a transaction or invoice.

 When a transaction or invoice contains information that meets one or more of the criteria below:

 - Other Party contains

 - Reference contains

 - Amount is equal to